theam/aday-ondemand-loop/docs/guide/content/development_guide/architecture.md

 lightweight while avoiding the need for a separate job queue.

 Connectors encapsulate repository specific logic and are loaded dynamically through `ConnectorClassDispatcher`.
-They provide processors for downloads, uploads and metadata extraction as well as controllers used to display repository content.
+They make Loop extensible by providing custom processors and controllers for each repository.
+The reference implementation is the Dataverse connector, with Zenodo as an additional example.
+See the [Connectors](connectors.md) section for the exact features a connector must implement.

 ## Project Layout